ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # Comparison with CONNECT-IP

-While the use-cases described in {{intro}} could be supported using IP proxying in HTTP {{?CONNECT-IP=RFC9484}}, it would require that every HTTP Datagram carries a complete IP header.
+While the use cases described in {{intro}} could be supported using IP proxying in HTTP {{?CONNECT-IP=RFC9484}}, it would require that every HTTP Datagram carries a complete IP header.
 This would lead to both inefficiencies in the wire encoding and reduction in available Maximum